citysuperapp/docs/README.md

 This is a guide for integrating your service into City Super App.

-Following few simple steps, you can have your mini app up and running right away.
+With few simple steps, you can have your mini app up and running right away.

 ![image-20250930150032320](_assets/image-20250930150032320.png)